thanos-io/thanos/docs/components/tools.md

 after certain time (delete delay), so do backup your blocks first.

 Flags:
+      --delete-blocks           Whether to delete the original blocks after rewriting blocks successfully.
+Available in non
+                                dry-run mode only.
       --dry-run                 Prints the series changes instead of doing them.
                                 Defaults to true, for user to double check. (:
                                 Pass --no-dry-run to skip this.